pwFoo/Mastodon-OAuth-Documentation/README.md

 A scope determines what Mastodon resources your app can access.

 Scopes are another one of those things left up to the server.
-Mastodon v2.2.0 has the following:
+Mastodon v2.2.0 has the following scopes:

 | Scope   | Description |
 |---------|-------------|